 Lawn irrigation systems need a vacuum breaker backflow preventer to protect against lawn and pesticide chemicals being drawn in from the lawn and back into the drinking water supply.

 A hot water system may be used to heat the home.
-You can ensure the protection of the safe drinking water system by making sure a dual check with atmospheric vent is installed.
+You can ensure the protection of the safe drinking water system by making sure a dual check with the atmospheric vent is installed.
 This will protect against stagnant or chemically treated water from recirculating back into the water supply.

 Bio-Ross drain cleaner has over 4.5 trillion enzyme producing Bacteria, which far surpasses any other similar product on the market.
 Bio-Ross enzymes eliminate all types of grease, fat, oils, synthesized detergents, cleaners, soaps, and toilet paper from the drain system.
-Bio-Ross is completely safe, and if used on a regular basis, greatly minimizes the need for drain and sewer rodding.
+Bio-Ross is completely safe, and if used on a regular basis, greatly minimizes the need for a drain and sewer rodding.